 - Physiotherapist for Newtonmore shinty team for 10 seasons

 - Physiotherapist for the Scottish U16 girls and U18 boys hockey teams

 - Medical educator with world rugby and physiotherapist with Scottish rugby.

-Julie has also completed significant post graduate training including Strength and Conditioning, Acupuncture, Kinesiology taping and is working towards a masters in Orthopaedic Medicine.
+Post graduate training has included Strength and Conditioning, Acupuncture, Kinesiology taping and she is working towards a masters in Orthopaedic Medicine.
 She also regularly attends courses and conferences to ensure her clinical skills are of the highest quality.

-Julie is the Physiotherapist and pitch side medic with the current Scottish Shinty Champions – Newtonmore, were she is responsible for returning injured players to the pitch as quickly as possible, and designing strength and conditioning programmes to prevent injuries occuring in the first instance.
 Julie is a fully qualified Wilderness Emergency Medical Technician (WEMT), which allows her to manage any serious injury in the pre-hospital environment.
-During the summer months she uses this WEMT qualification by working with the Prometheus AlphaMed team providing medical assistance at major sporting events and during the winter she works on Ski Patrol at the Lecht ski resort.
+During the summer months she uses this WEMT qualification by working with various companies providing medical assistance at major sporting events and during the winter she works on Ski Patrol at the Lecht ski resort.

-In addition, Julie has also been invited to join the Wilderness Emergency Medical Services Institute (WEMSI) faculty teaching team in Scotland, where she is responsible for educating students about pre-hospital management of Orthopaedic Injuries.
+In addition, Julie was been invited to join the Wilderness Emergency Medical Services Institute (WEMSI) faculty teaching team in Scotland in 2013, where she is responsible for educating students about the pre-hospital management of Orthopaedic Injuries.